zshi719/2025-Data-24100/lesson_plan/week_2.md

 - When to use the `-i` and `-t` flags.
 - Building and running Dockerfiles using `docker build` and `docker run`
 - Passing information into the container using environment variables at both run time and build time.
+- What is `uv`?
+  - Why do we use it?
+  - What do the commands `uv sync` and `uv venv` do?
+  - How do I run a command with `uv` using the virtual environment?
+- What is a `pyproject.toml` file?
+  - Expected Contents
+  - Comparison to a `requirements.txt` file

 ## Lecture notes